 The Best Site Builder for Small Business: WordPress

 - It’s free!
 Open source, anyone can contribute to the improvement of core functionality and security.

 - It’s highly scalable and customizable so you can grow your website with your business.
 There’s a plugin or extension for anything and everything, lots of free ones!
 Plus, the code isn’t difficult to learn (from a coder’s point of view).

 - With a Squarespace or Wix, if you stop paying for their services, you lose your website.
 You can’t transfer the design and content to a different platform or host.
 WordPress is easily transferred to different web hosts.

 - Use themes to control how your website looks.
 You have different options for how to create and select a theme that best fits your business.
 You can use a third party out of the box theme and you can customize it to your business’ need, use the WordPress developed them that comes with the download, or get a programmer to custom code a theme for you.
 If you hire a programmer or design team to custom code a theme for your website, this guarantees your site features everything you want it to.
-For example, we built an award-winning custom website for MorrisAnderson that is easy for them to use and shows off their industry expertise.

 Stay up-to-date on the latest marketing trends & gain access to our best business resources by becoming an email newsletter subscriber!